userpath/docs/README.md

 ### Using dynamic phone numbers
 We allow you to use dynamic phone numbers on the front end if you don't want to import all of your phone numbers into UserPath's interface.
 We allow you do this using shared secrets & signing the options for your call with that secret.
 You can grab your secret in your account settings here: http://alpha.userpath.co/account/settings/profile/

+The `pub` number shows up on caller id for the person that just requested a call while the `to` number is what we call when trying to connect the person that just requested a call to.

 #### PHP implementation
 - `$pub` is the number you'd like to display when calling the user filling out the click to call form.
 - `$to` is most often a phone number where someone from your company can be reached.
 It's really just the number where we expect a human to pick up that we can connect to the user that filled out the click to call form.